-RealUnit Switzerland (CHF): A description of our concept when we re-established our former fund.
+RealUnit Schweiz (CHF): A description of our concept when we re-established our former fund.

 In their book “The RealUnit.
 Zur Quelle der Geldwertstabilität” nine years ago, Karl and Remy Reichmuth sought a solution to the biggest problem of our monetary order.
 They developed an investment vehicle designed to protect savers from devaluation by letting them participate in economic growth.
 With the RealUnit, they invented a currency that is once again backed by real assets – no longer by gold, but by economic output.